Toxic Substances Control Act of 1976: REACH vs. TSCA requirements on developing chemical information

-Under REACH and European Chemicals Agency (ECHA) regulations, chemical companies are required to provide quantity of chemicals and depending on the quantity, the companies need to further develop data on human health and environment for both existing and new chemicals.
+Under REACH and European Chemicals Agency (ECHA) regulations, chemical companies are required to provide quantities of chemicals, and depending on the quantity, the companies need to further develop data on human health and environment for both existing and new chemicals.
 For example, at the one or more tonnage, chemical companies are required to register and submit information including chemical identity, production process, instruction of usage, safety guidance, summaries of physical and chemical properties, exposure and effects on human health and environment.
 At the 10 or more tonnage, the information for one or more tonnage must be included, additionally, chemical safety assessment, a physiochemical hazard, an environmental hazard, and chemical's persistent, bioaccumulative, and toxic pollutant assessment information are required.
-For 100 or more tonnage annually, bioaccumulation, simulation testing, identification of degradation data, long term toxicity to fish and aquatic species, short term toxicity to terrestrial organisms and plants, two generation toxicity study, subchronic toxicity to mammals data are required.
+For 100 or more tonnage annually, bioaccumulation, simulation testing, identification of degradation data, long-term toxicity to fish and aquatic species, short-term toxicity to terrestrial organisms and plants, two-generation toxicity study, subchronic toxicity to mammals data are required.

 Under TSCA, EPA will rely upon models or analogs to fill data gaps for properties, toxicity, and fate if EPA has data gaps for the substance.
 Under REACH, ECHA requires that registrants fill data gaps, but registrants may do so with data on the substance or analogs, model output, or waivers (if justified).